Colon Cancer Treatment

 In general, about 90% of colorectal cancer is discovered in patients over the age of 50.
-The exact cause of this disease is yet to be identified but age is a significant risk factor in the development of this disease.
+The exact cause of this disease is yet to be identified, but age is a significant risk factor in the development of this disease.
 Traditionally, it is rare to have colorectal cancer in the young adult, with the main cause in people in the 30s and 40s being hereditary.
-These inherited disorders, such as familial adenomatous polyposis and Lynch syndrome (HNPCC or hereditary nonpolyposis colorectal cancer), are rare but they increase the risk of colon cancer.
+These inherited disorders, such as familial adenomatous polyposis and Lynch syndrome (HNPCC or hereditary nonpolyposis colorectal cancer), are rare, but they increase the risk of colon cancer.

 Furthermore, anyone, regardless of age, has an increased likelihood of developing colon cancer if a parent, sibling or child has the disease.
 Other risk factors would include inflammatory bowel disease (IBD – namely ulcerative colitis and Crohn’s disease), smoking, heavy alcohol consumption and diabetes.
-Added a sedentary lifestyle and a to this list a high fat, low fibre diet.
+Added a sedentary lifestyle and this list a high fat, low fibre diet.

 There is growing evidence around the world, through studies of the occurrence of this disease, showing that colon cancers are occurring at increasing rates in people younger than 50.
 They indicate that younger people account for more than 10% of all colorectal cancers.
 There is a report from Australia that has mentioned that in the last 20 years, the incidence of colorectal cancer in the age group of 20 to 34 has risen by almost 65% in the last 20 years.
-The common list of causes for the young patients are environmental factors, changes in diet and lifestyle and a world-wide trend toward obesity, contributing to this rise.
+The common list of causes for young patients is environmental factors, changes in diet and lifestyle and a worldwide trend toward obesity, contributing to this rise.

 Symptoms not to be ignored

 A young person with “the usual lower tummy ache once in a while and just given some painkillers and a medical certificate from work” or “I have seen a few doctors for bleeding after going to the toilet and was told I have piles’ has increasingly heralded something more sinister.
 These complaints should not be dismissed without proper investigations to conclusively prove the diagnosis.
-It is strongly advised that anyone, regardless of age, experiencing symptoms of colorectal cancer, especially bleeding while in the toilet and lower abdominal discomfort that is recurrent, seek a doctor for further advice and investigation Timely screening for people at high risk for colon cancer, along with a prompt assessment of any worrisome symptoms, is vital for diagnosing colorectal cancer at an earlier stage and for successful treatment.
+It is strongly advised that anyone, regardless of age, experiencing symptoms of colorectal cancer, especially bleeding while in the toilet and lower abdominal discomfort that is recurrent, seek a doctor for further advice and investigation Timely screening for people at high risk for colon cancer, along with a prompt assessment of any worrisome symptoms, is vital for diagnosing colorectal cancer at an earlier stage and for successful colon cancer treatment.